-I think one of the hardest things for parents to understand when they are having problems with respect from their kids is that it is probably because they are trying too hard to be buddies with their kids, and to be liked by their kids and their kids’ friends.
-You are not your kid’s friend, you are their parent.
-And there really isn’t a way to be both.
+I think one of the hardest things for parents to understand when they are having problems with lack of respect from their kids is that it is probably their own fault.
+I know, hurts to hear it.
+Likely, the cause of the respect issue is in great part due to the fact that they (the parents) are trying too hard to be buddies with their kids, and trying too hard to be liked by their kids and their kids’ friends.
+You are not your kid’s friend; you are their parent.
+And there really isn’t any way to be both.
 Ouch, right?
-I mean, who doesn’t want to be liked by their kid, right?
+I mean, who doesn’t want to be liked by their kid?

 Let me explain this a different way.
-One of the ways that we define ‘friend’ is a member of a fellow peer group, and with whom you share a mutual bond of affection.
-Generally, familial bond is a disqualifier (although I have to admit we have repeatedly reminded our own children that their brothers are their friends so definitely they should treat one another with more kindness…).
-We do not generally include ‘respect’ as a quality we give our friends.
+One of the ways that we define ‘friend’ is as a member of a fellow peer group, and one with whom you share a mutual bond of affection.
+Generally, familial bond is a disqualifier (although I have to admit we have repeatedly reminded our own children that their brothers are their best friends so definitely they should treat one another with more kindness…).
+We do not necessarily include ‘respect’ as a quality we give our friends.
 Kindness, yes.
 Comradeship, absolutely.
 Respect?
-Nice but not necessarily a requirement.
+Certainly, a nice perk, but not necessarily a requirement.
+Not to the point where if a friend were to say something (i.e. give us instructions), we would do it with no questions asked, as one should do to parental instructions.
 On the other hand, what we as parents demand from our children includes respect, love and a bit of obedience.
 See the difference?

-I was with a group the other day, and they were lamenting the lack of respect they felt that they received from their children.
-The next breath they were talking about what extreme means they went to in order for their children to like them.
+I was with a group of parents the other day, and they were lamenting the lack of respect they felt they received from their children.
+The next breath they were talking about what extremes they went to in order for their children to like them.
+Why?
 Friends, you can’t have it both ways.
 You are not your child’s buddy.
 You are their parent.
 Parenting means that you offer them guidance, affection, and discipline.
 You give them nurturance and sustenance.
 But you do not give them friendship (at least not in the true sense of the word).
 Why not, you ask?
 Good question.
 The reason is simple: Because being their friend undermines your position of authority.

-Don’t get me wrong: you can be friendly with your parents.
-My mom is one of my favorite people in the world.
+Don’t get me wrong: one can be definitely be friendly with their parents, especially as we get older and we realize they are not as full of crap as we thought they were (you know, because as teenagers we knew EVERYTHING and mom and dad did not).
+Now, my mom is one of my favorite people in the world.
 The older I get, the more I realize how amazing she is.
 I respect her and value her opinion (even if I don’t always follow it).
 I think she’s smart and is an amazing example of how a person – and a parent – should be.
+When I see an email from her in my inbox, I make an extra effort to get to it sooner rather than later.
+She is always always invited wherever we live, and she's always included (or at least invited) for travel and vacation plans.
 Is she my friend?
 Hmm, no, but I greatly appreciate her companionship.
 I respect her, and I know that she is a very important person to me.
-But she is not my peer, not my friend, she is my mom.
-Sometimes being with a mom is even better than being with a parent.
+But she is not my peer, not my friend; she is my mom.
+Sometimes being with a mom is even better than being with a friend.